 Hiring public relations (PR) support for your company might be challenging.
 To manage your reputation and get you noticed, the company or person you choose will need to work directly with you and your staff.
 You must be able to trust and rely on the public relations assistant you hire.

 How can a small company gain interest from media channels when it doesn’t have any striking news?
-PR specialists still have many tools to ensure that publications appear regularly when no breakthroughs and feats change the market.
+PR specialists still have many tools to ensure that publications appear regularly when no breakthroughs or feats change the market.
 This kind of routine work is called PR support.
-Who is it suitable for, and how to be placed on the top media platforms?
+Who is it suitable for, and how can it be placed on the top media platforms?
 Let’s discuss.

 PR Support vs. PR Campaign